Returns a Vector2

 Use the Size

 property to quickly access the dimensions of a texture in a single call.
-This is useful when you need both the width and height of the texture for operations such as scaling or positioning in a 2D space.
+This is particularly useful when you need both the width and height of the texture for calculations or rendering purposes.